 |

-Little Diomedes Island, US territory |
+Little Diomede Island, US territory |

 |

-We sailed right around beautiful Little Diomedes which was sometimes shrouded in mist |
+We sailed right around beautiful Little Diomede which was sometimes shrouded in mist |

 |

 Our Expedition Leader (L) and ship’s Captain (R).
 A powerful team who stretched boundaries to give us the best experiences possible.
-Thank you !! |
+Thank you!! |

 |

-Fairway Rock |
+Fairway Rock - a magnificent 'island' |

 |

-A haul-out of a couple of dozen lazy Stella sea lions. |
+A haul-out of a couple of dozen lazy Stella Sealions. |

 |